theosanderson/taxonium/docs/index.md

 ### Viewing the global SARS-CoV-2 tree

-We maintain an instance of Taxonium that displays a version of the UShER-built SARS-CoV-2 global tree, at [Cov2Tree.org](http://cov2tree.org).
+We maintain an instance of Taxonium that displays a version of the SARS-CoV-2 global public tree built by the UShER team, at [Cov2Tree.org](http://cov2tree.org).

 ```{image} https://user-images.githubusercontent.com/19732295/169147139-8f67e297-9d0c-4707-9e92-95827498e24d.png
 :width: 60em